 If you own a company with 100 employees or fewer, you can operate a pension plan known as a Savings Incentive Match Plan for Employees Individual Retirement Arrangement, also known as a SIMPLE IRA.
-These accounts share some of the hallmarks of other employer sponsored plans such as a 401k plan.
+These accounts share some of the hallmarks of other employer sponsored plans such as a 401(k) plan.
 However, when it comes to making withdrawals, SIMPLE IRAs are more reminiscent of other types of IRAs.

 The money you contribute on the employees' behalf belongs to your employees from the day of the deposit.
-In this respect SIMPLE IRAs differ from a 401k because on those plans, employer contributions do not become the employees' property until six years after the contribution date.
+In this respect, SIMPLE IRAs differ from a 401(k) because on those plans, employer contributions do not become the employees' property until the vesting period has reached.
 Therefore, like regular IRAs, all of the money in the account belongs to your employees, which means an employee can access all of the funds by cashing in the account.

-Generally, employees cannot cash in retirement accounts while still employed.
+Generally, employees cannot cash in retirement accounts while they are still employed.
 However, the federal tax code states that an employer cannot prevent an employee from accessing the funds inside a SIMPLE IRA.
 Therefore, your employees can cash in their SIMPLE IRAs at any time.
 You cannot impose any kind of sanctions or penalties on employees who choose to liquidate their accounts.

 However, SIMPLE IRA participants also have to contend with an even heftier penalty.
-You must pay a 25 percent penalty if you cash in your SIMPLE IRA, or make a partial withdrawal within two years of your employer first funding the account.
-If applicable, pay the 25 percent penalty instead of the standard 10 percent penalty.
+According to the IRS, you must pay a 25 percent penalty if you cash in your SIMPLE IRA, or make a partial withdrawal within two years of your employer first funding the account.
+If applicable, you'll pay the 25 percent penalty instead of the standard 10 percent penalty.

 You can avoid paying the premature withdrawal penalty if you liquidate your SIMPLE IRA and take the proceeds as a series of payments that you structure to last for your life expectancy.
 You can also avoid the penalty if you cash in the account to cover medical costs and certain other qualified expenses.